 - Hang the shirt up to dry.
 Wait until it's damp or dry to remove the stickers and see your work.
 Wash the finished shirt in cold water with laundry detergent to get rid of the last traces of bleach.

-This summer we're participating in #CampDreamWorks, which is a fun way for kids of all ages to expand their imagination, spark creativity and stay connected during the summer!
+We're participating in #CampDreamWorks, which is a fun way for kids of all ages to expand their imagination, spark creativity and stay connected!

-Even better, the event features characters from oyur favorite Dreamworks movies!
+Even better, the event features characters from your favorite Dreamworks movies!

 Stay tuned to find activities like draw alongs, live concerts, dance parties, paper crafts, STEAM activities and much more!© 2020 DWA LLC.
 All Rights Reserved